Indonesia national rugby union team

 The Indonesia national rugby union team represents Indonesia in rugby union.
 They are nicknamed the "Rhinos".
 The team is a full member of World Rugby.
 They have yet to play in the Rugby World Cup.
 The Indonesian squad was formed in 2006 to attend the IRB sanctioned Six Division Asian Rugby Football Tournament between Brunei, Laos, Cambodia and Indonesia.
 They currently compete in Division 3 South-East in the Asian Rugby Football Union.

-The national side is ranked 100th in the world (as of 6 June 2021).
+The national side is ranked 109th in the world (as of 31 July 2024).

 History

-Early Years (1975-1986)
+Early years (1975-1986)

-Rugby was first introduced in Indonesia during the Dutch colonial period, and was played mostly by ex-pats.
-In March 1976 an Indonesian Sevens squad, alongside twelve other nations, participated in the inaugural Hong Kong Sevens tournament.
+Rugby was first introduced in Indonesia during the Dutch colonial period.
+In March 1976, an Indonesian Sevens squad, alongside twelve other nations, participated in the inaugural Hong Kong Sevens tournament.
 Indonesia returned to Hong Kong again for the 1976 tournament where they lost to Tonga in the plate final.
-Indonesia continued to participate in the tournament until 1986 after which, interest began to wane and the program went on hiatus.
+Indonesia continued to participate in the tournament until 1986, after which interest began to wane.